Stayl045/stephans-code-journal/README.md

 - Jessica Gust, "I find you can also take a piece of paper and put it against your screen so you can do line by line".
 - Download "BitWarden" as my password manager
+- Add more `comments` to my projects as it can be pretty handy

+- Form:
+  - Use `block` to have the following text on a different line.

+## Animation Notes

+-

 ## Review of 260 Notes